Exploring the Baltimore Oriole Nesting, Feeding Habits (Northern)

 Once the birds have found a mate they defend their territory and begin nesting.

-Building a hanging nest made from plant fibers and suspended from a branch 6 to 90 feet above the ground.
+Nest can be anywhere from 6 to 90 feet above the ground.

 While it's quite common for them to return each year to the same territory, they will not use the same nest.